 \quad

-The above statement follows from a non-Abelian generalization (see Theorem \ref{C-def}) of the Calder\`on-Vail\-lancourt Theorem in the context of the usual Weyl pseudo-differential calculus on $\R^{2n}$.
-Our result asserts that the element $\Omega_\bm(F)$ associated to a function $F$ in $\CB^1(\B,A)$ naturally consists of elements of the spacial tensor product of $A$ by an external $C^*$-algebra.
-Its proof relies of a combination of a resolution of the identity obtained from wavelet analysis considerations (see subsection \ref{WA}) and further properties of our oscillatory integral defined in section \ref{OSIL}.
-We also prove that $K$-theory is an invariant of the deformation.
+The above statement follows from a non-Abelian generalization of the Calder\'on-Vaillancourt Theorem in the context of the usual Weyl pseudo-differential calculus on $\R^{2n}$ (see Theorem \ref{C-def}).
+Our result asserts that the element $\Omega_\bm(F)$ associated to a function $F$ in $\CB^1(\B,A)$ naturally consists of an element of the spatial tensor product of $A$ by $\CB(\CH)$.
+Its proof relies on a combination of a resolution of the identity obtained from wavelet analysis considerations (see section \ref{WA}) and further properties of our oscillatory integral defined in chapter \ref{OSIL}.
+We finally prove that the $K$-theory is an invariant of the deformation.